-Changesets are the heart of any version control system, and making good changesets is vitally important to the maintainability of your code.
-As all code on VIP is reviewed by a real person, it’s even more important all changesets are well crafted.
+Changesets are the heart of any version control system, and making good changesets is vitally important to the maintainability of a codebase.

 What comprises a “logical change” is up for interpretation, but only directly related changes are included.
 Generally, the smaller the changeset, the better.